Neskazhuk/kottans-frontend/README.md

 # General
 Hi, kottans! :upside_down_face: *(no, I'm not an Englishman, just pretending)*

 Since the war started I've decided to change my careеr.
-Here you can see how I cope with it, slowly but surely going forward (as you do).
+Here you can see how I cope with it, slowly but surely going forward (as you do :trollface:).
 > So get your fingers ready, and let's make some :fire:

 # Front-End Basics